Shelling the m=1 amplituhedron: f -vector and h -vector

 Finally, the elements $x_2, \dots, x_{d-1}$ are determined by a set composition of $(B_1 \cup \cdots \cup B_{l+1})\setminus (A_1 \cup \cdots \cup A_{l+1})$ with blocks of respective sizes $r_2-r_1, \dots, r_d-r_{d-1}$.
 The number of choices is

 \end{proof}

 We now use \cref{prop:flagfvector} to give a formula for the $f$-vector of $R_{n,l}$.
-The following lemma will simplify the resulting sum, at the cost of introducing minus signs. \begin{lemma} Let $s\in\mathbb{N}$ and $d\in\mathbb{Z}_{>0}$.
+The following formula allows us to simplify the resulting sum, at the cost of introducing minus signs. \begin{lemma}[{\cite[(1.94a)]{stanley12}}] Let $s\in\mathbb{N}$ and $d\in\mathbb{Z}_{>0}$.
 Then

 \end{lemma}